What is the cost to attend Annual Session?

 Why should I pre-register?

-You can still register online after April 5, but your packet will be held on-site at the will call booth in the Exhibit Hall registration area Halls A&B of Lansing Center.
+You can still register online after April 10, but prices increase $10 per course and your packet will be held on-site at the Will Call booth in Halls B and C of DeVos Place.

 Can I register on-site?

 Yes, a driver’s license or photo ID is required for on-site registration.
 On-site registration hours are: